simonebenati/ansible-server/README.md

 We will keep at the root of the directory one .yml file that contains all the roles aforementioned so that, ansible will know against which machines to run each role-specific playbook

 More on: https://docs.ansible.com/ansible/2.9/user_guide/playbooks_reuse_roles.html

+p.s.
+More to the project: cloud-init or custom isos to fully automate the administration.
+Add custom cronjobs to pull / run playbook against hosts.